 The Women’s, Gender, and Sexuality Studies Working Group is a subsidiary of the Colloquium.
 The purpose of the Working Group is to foster interdisciplinary discussion about current issues in the field of women’s, gender, and sexuality studies by bringing together graduate students and and faculty at Yale who are working on topics at the intersection of their discipline and WGSS.
 This venue aims to introduce recent work in a variety of disciplines and to strengthen our understanding of how our own work might engage with emerging debates in this field.

-Spring 2017 Working Group Calendar
+Fall 2017 Working Group Calendar

 All events take place at 5:30 PM in William L. Harkness Hall (WLH), Room 309, 100 Wall Street, unless otherwise noted.
 All events are free and open to the public.

-Spring 2017 Colloquium Calendar
+Fall 2017 Colloquium Calendar